powa-team/powa/docs/remote_setup.rst

 Remote setup
 ============

+This page covers the additional steps required to go from a "local setup" (as described in the :ref:`quickstart` guide) to a "remote setup", which allows to store metrics from multiple servers, possibly physical standby servers,  on a single repository server.

 Before **version 4**, all the performance data collected were stored locally.

 Here's a schema of how architecture looks like with the local mode: